Shadow Wars and Black Ops

 Abdullah Najjar 2:28

-wow, you said it and a hammock from Monday to Friday alone.
+Wow, you said it in a hammock from Monday to Friday alone.

 Abdullah Najjar 6:24